jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

     (b) wood that is decayed or grossly distorted; and (c) wood that is less than 10 centimetres in diameter, excluding the bark
   - **mining** has the same meaning as in section 2(1) of the Crown Minerals Act 1991
-  - **Minister** , in relation to a Part of this Act, means the Minister who is, under the authority of any warrant or under the authority of the Prime Minister, responsible for the administration of the Part
-  - **Minister responsible for the administration of this Act** means the Minister who is, under the authority of any warrant or under the authority of the Prime Minister, responsible for the administration of this Act
+  - **Minister** means the Minister who is, under the authority of any warrant or under the authority of the Prime Minister, responsible for the administration of this Act
   - **natural gas** means—
     (a) all gaseous hydrocarbons produced from wells, including wet gas and residual gas remaining after the extraction of condensate from wet gas; and
     (b) liquid hydrocarbons, other than condensate, extracted from wet gas and sold as natural gas liquids, for example, liquid petroleum gas; and